AntonioNoack/RemsTsunamis/Report.md

 ### GPU Compute Engine

-The compute pipeline of OpenGL allows for more advanced memory accesses, e.g., shared memory.
+The Compute pipeline of OpenGL allows for more advanced memory accesses, e.g., shared memory.
 It has the disadvantage from a graphics perspective, that you cannot use the hardware rasterizer and tesselator.

 My first compute engine uses fundamentally the same principles as the graphics engine, just loading and storing uses functions with different names.
 Behind the scenes, they probably are pretty much the same.
 In the graphics pipeline, the functions have more advanced features like mipmapping, interpolation, anisotropic filtering, blending and swizzle masks.